by E.C. McMullen Jr.

 “Did it work?”

-Ankar’s Pop pointed his index finger at Ankar with a thumb’s up and made a “Click-Click” sound in his cheek, saying
+Ankar’s Pop pointed his index finger at his son with a thumb’s up and made a “Click-Click” sound in his cheek, saying

-Ankar turned to stare at his amazing, pudgy hero, while Pop closed the door against the hall light.
-As the rectangle light squeezed thin across Ankar’s amazed face, he heard his hero say,
+Ankar stared in wonder at his amazing, unkempt hero, who smiled in warm father to son comradery and closed the bedroom door.
+As the rectangle of hall light squeezed thin across Ankar’s astonished face, he heard his hero say,

 “Now go to bed.”

 If you enjoyed this short story, watch the further adventures of Ankar in the online short film, THE NIGHT MY MONSTER DIED.

 Then come out of the closet and buy my book

 It’s my second collection of critically acclaimed Supernatural and Drama Thriller short stories with all of the Weird Sex, True Love, Monsters and Mayhem, you’ve come to expect (or should by now).
 Feature’s the Ankar story, Steven’s Mother.

 Available in paperback for $8.00 or in Kindle for only $1.99.
 Buy the paperback at Amazon and the Kindle eBook is free!
 The tales will last you longer than latte!